whprocter/RPr-Chakraborty-2021/docs/report/preanalysis.md

 #### Attribute variable transformations

 The COVID-19 incidence rate is normalized at the county-level per 100,000 people.
-All of the disability and sociodemographic variables are provided in the format that they are used, as a percentage of "people with disabilities in each subgroup by the total civilian non-institutionalized population relevant to the variable category" (Chakraborty 2011).
+Most of the disability and sociodemographic variables are provided in the format that they are used, as a percentage of "people with disabilities in each subgroup by the total civilian non-institutionalized population relevant to the variable category" (Chakraborty 2011).
+Non-Hispanic non-White, Below poverty level and Above poverty level are calculated as shown in Table 1 above.

 Before conducting the GEE, all independent variables are normalized into z-scores.

 For the GEE, two different clustering scores are assigned to each county.
-The first clustering score is just a categorical variable determined by the counties' state.
+The first clustering ID is just a categorical variable determined by the counties' state.
-The second clustering score is a relative risk score calculated by identifying spatial clusters from a spatial scan statistic based on the Poisson Model.
+The second clustering ID is a relative risk score calculated by identifying spatial clusters from a spatial scan statistic based on the Poisson Model.
-We calculate the clusters using the spatial scan statistics package.
-We then calculate the relative risk score for each county using the formula: (rate of cases within the cluster) / (rate of cases outside the cluster).
-This is then classified into six categories based on the estimated relative risk values (<1.0, 1.00-1.99, 2.00-2.99, 3.00-3.99, 4.00-4.99, and 5.0 or more).
-The data is combined with the American Community Survey data to be used as input to the GEE models.
+We will calculate the clusters using the SpatialEpi package in R.
+We then calculate the relative risk score for each county using the formula: ``(rate of cases within the cluster) / (rate of cases outside the cluster)``.
+The relative risk score is then classified into six categories based on the estimated relative risk values (<1.0, 1.00-1.99, 2.00-2.99, 3.00-3.99, 4.00-4.99, and 5.0 or more).
+The first clustering ID (State) and second clustering score (Classified Relative Risk) are combined to form IDs for each unique combination of state and relative risk class.
+The clustering ID's will then be joined with the American Community Survey data on disability subgroups to be used as input to the GEE models.

 #### Geographic transformations